 How to Have Creative Ideas – 62 Exercises to Develop The Mind

-“Sapiens” by Yuval Noah Harari is a comprehensive and captivating exploration of the history of humankind.
+“Sapiens” is a comprehensive and captivating exploration of the history of humankind.
 Harari expertly traces the evolution of our species, from the emergence of Homo sapiens to the present day.
-He weaves together a wealth of information from various fields, including history, biology, and anthropology, to provide a fascinating and thought-provoking examination of what it means to be human.
-With its clear and engaging writing style, “Sapiens” is a must-read for anyone interested in the story of our species.
+He weaves together a wealth of information from history, biology, and anthropology to provide a fascinating and thought-provoking examination of what it means to be human.
+“Sapiens” is a must-read for anyone interested in the story of our species.

 Godel, Escher, Bach: An Eternal Golden Braid